Articles on: Transferring Notes

 Will new revision pages automatically be reflected in page color?

-If you're used to having piles of colored pages to sift through, you might want your digital documents to look the same.
+If you're used to piles of colored revision pages, your digital script can look the same way.

-As of v5.1.0, Scriptation can automatically color your new pages for you!
-This can be done by turning on the Revision Colors info layer.
-For the Revision Colors info layer to automatically detect the the color for each page, the color must included in the center header of each page and must be one of the colors from the WGA's revision color wheel:
+For the Revision Colors info layer to detect the color of each page, the color name must be in the center header of the page and must match one of the colors on the WGA's revision color wheel:

 1. White — unrevised; also known as the "Production Draft"